gscplanning/snow-removal/README.md

 ### Contributors

-Big thanks to Chris Doerge and the GIS team at LFUCG for providing the data and helping to understand it.

-Also thanks to Erik Schwartz for open sourcing the LFUCG code for us to use here in Scott County.

-This code was adapted for the City of Georgetown by Ryan Cooper ([Email](mailto:rcooper@gscplanning.com) | [GitHub](https://github.com/maptastik) | [Twitter](https://twitter.com/maptastik)).
+This code was written for the City of Georgetown by Ryan Cooper ([Email](mailto:rcooper@gscplanning.com) | [GitHub](https://github.com/maptastik) | [Twitter](https://twitter.com/maptastik)).

+Originally a fork of [this map](http://lfucg.github.io/snow-removal/) created by LFUCG ([Code](https://github.com/lfucg/snow-removal)), this map of snow removal prioritization and hazards in Georgetown was rebuilt using Leaflet and Bootstrap.
+Thanks to LFUCG for the inspiration!
+In the spirit of this map's origins, please feel free to fork and adapt this code for your own map!